-- Read a short story today.
-Apply the techniques you used to determine the theme in a poem to deter- mine the theme of the story.
+- Read a poem on your own today.
+See if you can read between the lines to determine its theme. - Read a short story today.
+Apply the techniques you used to determine the theme in a poem to determine the theme of the story.